MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 ```

 1. Ensure that Homebrew is installed.
+2. Ensure Java 8 is installed (``brew cask install java``)
-2. Once PolyglotDB is installed, run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
+3. Once PolyglotDB is installed, run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
    :code:`pgdb.py install` to save data in the default directory.

 .. warning::